splunk/public-o11y-docs/alerts-detectors-notifications/detectors-best-practices.rst

 Viewing at native data resolution
 ==========================================================================
 A common and easy way to create a detector is to first create a chart, which lets you visualize the behavior of the signal you want to alert on, then convert it to a detector.
-In the chart builder actions menu, select :strong:`Chart` then :strong:`New Detector`.
+See :new-page:`Create a detector from a chart <https://docs.splunk.com/observability/en/alerts-detectors-notifications/create-detectors-for-alerts.html#create-a-detector-from-a-chart>` to learn how.
 If you choose to use this method to create a detector, make sure you are visualizing the data at its native resolution, as this gives you the most accurate picture of the data that your detector evaluates.
 For example, if you create a detector using a metric that reports once every 10 seconds, make sure the time range for your chart is small enough (say, 15 minutes) to see individual measurements every 10 seconds.

 By default, Splunk Observability Cloud chooses a chart display resolution that fits within the time range you choose, and summarizes the data to match that resolution.
 For example, if you use a metric that reports every 10 seconds, but you look at a 1-day window, then by default the data you see on the chart represents 30-minute intervals.
 Depending on the rollup or summarization method, this could mean that any peaks or dips average out, which gives you an inaccurate understanding of your signal and what constitutes an appropriate detector threshold.
 Also, analytics pipelines are applied to the rolled-up data, so the meaning of a calculation might change if the resolution changes.
 For example, duration parameters, which you can use for timeshifting and smoothing data, have no effect when they are smaller than the resolution.